Incas (parakeet)

 Incas (before 1885 – February 21, 1918) was a male Carolina parakeet and the last member of his species known with certainty.
-Though probable sightings of wild Carolina parakeets continued into the 1930s, and the American Ornithologists Union accepted a sighting in 1920, no specimens were collected after 1904 and he is often cited as the last individual in existence.
+Though the American Ornithologists Union accepted a sighting in 1920 and probable sightings of wild Carolina parakeets continued into the 1930s, no specimens were collected after 1904 and Incas is often cited as the last individual in existence.
 Incas died in the Cincinnati Zoo in 1918, in the same enclosure as Martha, the last passenger pigeon, who died in 1914.
 He died within one year of his mate, Lady Jane.

 Background

 The Carolina parakeet was the only parrot species historically native to eastern North America and was documented to be plentiful in early accounts.
-Over the centuries following European colonization of the Americas, a combination of factors including collection for hat feathers, the pet trade, and eradication by farmers due to their reputation as crop predators led the Carolina parakeet to become increasingly rare by the mid 19th century.
+Over the centuries following European colonization of the Americas, a combination of factors including collection for hat feathers, the pet trade, and eradication by farmers due to their reputation as crop predators led the Carolina parakeet to become increasingly rare by the mid-19th century.
 As numbers declined, conservationists and bird interest groups became increasingly concerned about the species' trajectory.
 By 1900, multiple breeding programs had been established for the Carolina parakeet with limited success, but there was allegedly no coordination between zoos with captive birds.
 As the number of individual wild birds dwindled, the only certain locations of the Carolina parakeet were in captivity.